onqtam/headjack/docs/why/10_COOPERATION.md

 > "The world's a poor standard.
 Any society which is free of hunger and violence looks bright against that background." - [B. F. Skinner](https://www.goodreads.com/quotes/451077-the-world-s-a-poor-standard-any-society-which-is-free)

 > "Do I not destroy my enemies when I make them my friends?" - [Abraham Lincoln](https://www.goodreads.com/quotes/10667-do-i-not-destroy-my-enemies-when-i-make-them)

+> "It is easy enough to be friendly to one's friends.
+But to befriend the one who regards himself as your enemy is the quintessence of true religion.
+The other is mere business." - [Mahatma Gandhi](https://www.goodreads.com/quotes/32774-it-is-easy-enough-to-be-friendly-to-one-s-friends)

+> "You cannot shake hands with a clenched fist." - [Mahatma Gandhi](https://www.goodreads.com/quotes/309773-you-cannot-shake-hands-with-a-clenched-fist)

+> "I call him religious who understands the suffering of others." - [Mahatma Gandhi](https://www.goodreads.com/quotes/79037-i-call-him-religious-who-understands-the-suffering-of-others)

 > "All you need is love." - [John Lennon](https://www.goodreads.com/quotes/432663-all-you-need-is-love)